therealarvin/JVR-new/README_PROJECT.md

 npm run build
 ```

-The built files will be in the `dist/` directory.
+Built files will be in `dist/` directory.

 ### Preview Production Build